Esophageal atresia

 This disorder is usually diagnosed shortly after birth.

-Contact your baby's provider right away if the baby vomits repeatedly after feedings, or if the baby develops breathing difficulties.
+Contact your baby's provider right away if your baby vomits repeatedly after feedings, or if your baby develops breathing difficulties.

 References